Health Emergencies

 • Call the University Police at 617-627-6911 to activate EMS.

-• Do not move the victim; encourage them to keep head and neck still until EMS arrives.
+• Do not move the victim; encourage them to keep their head and neck still until EMS arrives.

 Mental Health Emergencies

-Just like medical emergencies, mental health emergencies can be life-threatening.
-A mental health emergency exists when people are at risk of imminent harm to themselves or others, or their judgment and ability to care for themselves is so compromised that they may not be able to function safely.
+Just like medical emergencies, mental health emergencies can be lifethreatening.
+A mental health emergency exists when people are at risk of imminent harm to themselves or others, or their judgment and ability to care for themselves is so compromised that they may not be able to function safely

 Signs of a mental health emergency include

-• Suicidal thoughts, plans, or behaviors
+• Suicide plans, intentions, or behaviors

 • Imminent threats or aggression toward others